benjamin-wilkins/treasure-in-hiding/ch-4.md

 After a long discussion of who should take what, they finally split up again to prepare lunch, eat breakfast and do the morning jobs.

-Rose and Johny were rushing about preparing their half of lunch.
-Sam was doing everyone's beds and cleaning, while Elsie was getting in the way (quite literally) and tripping people over.